-"She's not in peace.
+"She's not at peace.
 She never will be if we leave her there.
 And what will it mean for me and Dawn if the dreams don't let up?"
-Faith's unexpected comment surprised Giles as much as the others.
+Faith's unexpected comment surprised Giles as much as it seemed to the others.

 There was silence.
 Giles decided to wrestle back control of the meeting.
 "Right then.
-That is the crux of the matter.
+That's the crux of the matter.
 How do we help her find peace?"
 He turned to Anya.
 "No one is saying that we're going to bring her back to life.
 God knows I'd like that.
 I think we all would."
-He glanced at Faith, saw her face tighten.
+He glanced at Faith and saw her face tighten.
 "But we do need to help her soul move on."

 "How?"
 Xander seemed tired of talk.
 "What do we do?"